 There are no degrees of personal integrity — we either have it or we don’t.
 Given the fact that virtually all of us want to have it, what actions can we take, in addition to following our guiding principles, to increase our integrity?

 Let’s step back and briefly consider some different definitions of integrity.
 According to Webster, integrity is soundness of moral principle and character.
 Integrity comes from the same root as “integer,” a mathematical term meaning anything complete in itself or indivisible.
 Integrity is also an engineering term, meaning that a building or bridge does what it was designed to do and, when tested by circumstances, remains whole.
 The most salient definition from a leadership perspective: integrity means making a commitment to ourselves to hold fast to our core values, regardless of the circumstances.

 Once we endorse the leadership definition of integrity, we then have the opportunity to create guiding principles.
 We offer the following and suggest that these principles reflect this commitment to ourselves and to our core values:

 Integrity is rooted in core values, not in laws, regulations, or policies.

-Integrity demands that every time we have a choice to make, we honor our core values.
+Integrity demands that we honor our core values.

 Integrity means walking our talk and talking our walk.